suzannepk/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 $ vampir &
 ```

 If Vampir opens up to a Recent Files page, click "Open Other".
 Then click the "Comparison Session" option, and then the green plus sign (shown below) to add files.
 Now select the "Local File" option and enter in the path to the MPI trace file or click through the file system to where the `trace.otf2` file is located.
-The path for the MPI trace file will be: `/gpfs/wolf/<roject>/scratch/<username>/Score-P_and_Vampir_Basics/miniWeather/MPI-scorep/<2nd scorep directory>/traces.otf2`.
+The path for the MPI trace file will be: `/gpfs/alpine/<roject>/scratch/<username>/Score-P_and_Vampir_Basics/miniWeather/MPI-scorep/<2nd scorep directory>/traces.otf2`.
 Then you can do the same thing with the OpenMP trace file (the path will be the same except that it will be in the `OpenMP-scorep` directory instead of `MPI-scorep`).
-If you need help figuring out the path to your trace file, use the `pwd` command in Ascent.
+If you need help figuring out the path to your trace file, use the `pwd` command in Summit.
 <br>
 <center>
 <img src="images/vampir_comparison_windows.png" style="width:100%">